Jayasenthur/Enhancing-E-Commerce-Agility-With-Advanced-ETL-Pipeline/README.md

 * Each file upload triggers an AWS Lambda function.
 * Lambda:
    * Identifies which file was uploaded
-   * Starts an AWS Glue ETL job both the order and return files are uploaded.
+   * Starts an AWS Glue ETL job.

 ## Step 3: Data Processing with AWS Glue
 * Glue ETL job performs: